Home > Cincinnati OVI Lawyer > Administrative License Suspension Hearing Lawyer in Cincinnati, OH

 - The officer had probable cause to arrest you for an OVI offense;

-- The officer properly informed of you Ohio’s implied consent law and consequences of refusal;
+- The officer properly informed you of Ohio’s implied consent law and consequences of refusal;

 - The officer properly requested you to submit to a chemical test;